 Standardized external examination: for example, Advanced Placement (AP) Exams, College-Level Examination Program (CLEP), International Baccalaureate Exams (IB)

 Prior Learning Assessment (PLA) is the evaluation of college-level knowledge or skills an individual has gained outside of the classroom for college credit.
-Evidence of prior learning will be assessed by, when possible, at least two Fresno State faculty members with expertise in the appropriate discipline, in consultation with the department or program chair, and accepted by the department or program as satisfying the requirements of a course.
+Evidence of prior learning as satisfying the requirements of a course will be assessed by, when possible, at least two Fresno State faculty members with expertise in the appropriate discipline, in consultation with the department or program chair, and reviewed by the department or program.

 Standards and Criteria are established specifications by which student achievement is determined.

+Academic renewal is understood as the process for removing previously substandard academic grades from a students’ record.

 Accepted Approaches to Admissions Eligibility and College Credit in the CSU1